MicrosoftDocs/visualstudio-docs/docs/extensibility/new-or-changed-behavior-with-editor-adapters.md

 ms.workload:
   - "vssdk"
 ---
-# New or Changed Behavior with Editor Adapters
+# New or changed behavior with editor adapters
 If you are updating code that was written against earlier versions of the Visual Studio core editor, and you plan to use the editor adapters (or shims) rather than using the new API, you should be aware of the following differences in the behavior of the editor adapters with respect to the previous core editor.

 ## Features

-#### Using SetSite()
+### Use SetSite()
  You must call <xref:Microsoft.VisualStudio.OLE.Interop.IObjectWithSite.SetSite%2A> when you CoCreate text buffers, text views, and code windows before you perform any other operations on them.
-However, this is not necessary if you use the <xref:Microsoft.VisualStudio.Editor.IVsEditorAdaptersFactoryService> to create them, because this service's Create() methods themselves call <xref:Microsoft.VisualStudio.Shell.Interop.IVsEditorFactory.SetSite%2A>.
+However, this is not necessary if you use the <xref:Microsoft.VisualStudio.Editor.IVsEditorAdaptersFactoryService> to create them, because this service's `Create()` methods themselves call <xref:Microsoft.VisualStudio.Shell.Interop.IVsEditorFactory.SetSite%2A>.

-#### Hosting IVsCodeWindow and IVsTextView in your own content
+### Host IVsCodeWindow and IVsTextView in your own content
  You can host both <xref:Microsoft.VisualStudio.TextManager.Interop.IVsCodeWindow> and <xref:Microsoft.VisualStudio.TextManager.Interop.IVsTextView> in your own content using either Win32 mode or WPF mode.
 However, you should keep in mind that there are some differences in the two modes.

-##### Using Win32 and WPF versions of IVsCodeWindow
+#### Use Win32 and WPF versions of IVsCodeWindow
  The editor code window is derived from <xref:Microsoft.VisualStudio.Shell.WindowPane>, which implements the older Win32 <xref:Microsoft.VisualStudio.Shell.Interop.IVsWindowPane> interface as well as the new WPF <xref:Microsoft.VisualStudio.Shell.Interop.IVsUIElementPane> interface.
 You can use the <xref:Microsoft.VisualStudio.Shell.WindowPane.Microsoft%23VisualStudio%23Shell%23Interop%23IVsWindowPane%23CreatePaneWindow%2A> method to create an HWND-based hosting environment, or the <xref:Microsoft.VisualStudio.Shell.WindowPane.Microsoft%23VisualStudio%23Shell%23Interop%23IVsUIElementPane%23CreateUIElementPane%2A> method to create a WPF hosting environment.
 The underlying editor always uses WPF, but you can create the kind of window pane that suits your hosting requirements if you are embedding this window pane directly into your own content.

-##### Using Win32 and WPF versions of IVsTextView
+#### Use Win32 and WPF versions of IVsTextView
  You can set an <xref:Microsoft.VisualStudio.TextManager.Interop.IVsTextView> to Win32 mode or WPF mode.

  When an editor factory creates a text view, by default it is hosted inside an HWND, and <xref:Microsoft.VisualStudio.TextManager.Interop.IVsTextView.GetWindowHandle%2A> returns an HWND.
 You should not use this mode to embed the editor inside a WPF control.